realnedsanders/Coordination-Trilemma/docs/quickstart.md

 ## 🎯 What You Get

-- **main.pdf** - Your complete paper with all sections and appendices
+- **main.pdf** - Complete paper with all sections and appendices (at repository root)
 - Professional mathematical typesetting (amsart class)
 - Proper bibliography with BibTeX
 - Numbered theorems and cross-references
-- Ready for SocArXiv submission
+- Embedded build provenance (git commit, date, platform)
+- Cryptographically signed (when built in CI)

 ## 🔧 Customization